zhouguwen/Get/README.md

 # Get
-Get can help you download something quickly which done by python writer's QQ:1092231062
+Get can help you download something quickly

+Writer's QQ:1092231062